 Architecture Presentation - Visions Reviewed

-The focus of this minor is the study of presentation techniques related to creative / visionary and spatial projects.
+The focus of this minor is the study of presentation techniques related to creative, visionary, and spatial projects.
 Case projects will be studied, re-presented and re-interpreted using a variety of techniques.
-The presentations should make urban, architectural, and landscape design concepts clear and imaginable.
+The presentations will make urban, architectural, and landscape design concepts clear and imaginable.
 The presentation style will radiate the specific character of the design case project.
-During this minor you will be able to experiment and practice a lot.
+During this minor, you will be able to experiment and practice a lot.
 The main goal is to develop a rich and various set of presentation skills.

 Participating Faculties: Faculty of Architecture and the Built Environment